 List of Tables

-Table 1 Examples of translating a URN identifier into a GML accepted identifier 8

-Table 2 Current Areas of application of MRN within IALA Namespace 10
+Geen gegevens voor lijst met afbeeldingen gevonden.

 List of Figures

-Figure 1 Example of multiple Domain and Namespace use 9
+Geen gegevens voor lijst met afbeeldingen gevonden.

 INTRODUCTION

 The use of unique identifiers is a necessary development of e-Navigation to maintain harmonization across domains and services.
 Navigationally unique objects such as Marine Aids to Navigation (AtoN), and Vessel Traffic Service (VTS) products and services and other maritime services require identification numbers to avoid duplication and misalignment of AtoN and Maritime Safety Information (MSI).